Table of Contents

 Different Types of Sprouts

-Sprouting is a phase in the journey of each plant’s life (from seeding to bloom).
-Though not all those sprouts are edible, some of them are really palatable and can offer you an array of nutrients.
-Following are the most common categories of sprouts you can consider for consumption (5):
+Sprouting is a phase in each plant’s life (from seeding to bloom).
+Though not all those sprouts are edible, some are palatable and can offer you an array of nutrients.
+The following are the most common categories of sprouts you can consider for consumption (5):

 - Bean sprouts (mung bean, kidney bean, soybean, black bean, garbanzo bean, adzuki, lentil, etc.)